callerid/electronjs_sampleApp/README.md

   - **End of Call** -  All “Start of Call” information plus duration of call

 #### Sample Application Presentation
-When detailed mode is enabled on Deluxe and Vertex hardware, the Sample App presents the full call sequence visually:
+When detailed mode is enabled on Deluxe and Vertex hardware, the Sample App presents the full call sequence below.
+If Whozz Calling?
+Basic units are deployed, only the Start of Call record will be shown.:

    - **Ring:** changes appropriate row to pink and starts blinking the Phone icon
    - **Start of Call:** changes row to green for an inbound call or blue for an outbound call